GSA/site-scanning-documentation/about/project-management/proposals/agency-bureau-list.md

+TL;DR - After extensive analysis, I recommend that we use the [OPM agency dataset](https://www.opm.gov/about-us/open-government/Data/Apps/agencies/agencies.xml), apply the following discrete changes, and use it as a canonical source of agency/bureau names.
+- Change case to only uppercase the first letter of each word.
+- Downgrade the Departments of Air Force, Army, and Navy to become Department of Defense subelements.
+- Use the OMB Agency/Bureau code dataset to establish certain name changes in order to ensure the full name of an agency (e.g. `Japan` -> `Japan-United States Friendship Commission`.
+- Use the OMB Agency/Bureau code dataset to generate the list of Legislative and Judicial agencies to append.

 ## Problem

 Both for the [website directory project](https://github.com/GSA/site-scanning-documentation/blob/main/about/project-management/proposals/agency-bureau-website-directory.md) as well as several other projects, there's a need to have a consistent, agreed upon list of federal agencies and bureaus that can be used as the reference dataset.
 The need is mainly to bring about a consistent spelling, capitalization, and punctuation within a given project but also would help to promote consistency across projects.